Reporting & Analytics

 Recipes vs Dataflows

 Recipes are the newer, recommended approach for most use cases.
-They provide a visual point-and-click interface, data preview during transformation, more join types, and built-in ML transformations (Predict Missing Values, Detect Sentiment).
+They offer a visual point-and-click interface, data preview during transformation, more join types, and built-in ML transformations (Predict Missing Values, Detect Sentiment).
 Dataflows use JSON definitions and are still needed for advanced scenarios like complex augment operations or legacy configurations.

 Key Concepts